Man accused of stealing Maine funeral home truck loaded with gravestones, monuments

 According to deputies, the stolen truck was first reported around 10 a.m.
 Sunday morning from Quaker Ridge Road.

-The truck, belonging to Hall Funeral Home, was reportedly taken in a twelve hour period by the time it was reported by an unknown person.
+The truck, belonging to Hall Funeral Home, was reportedly taken in a 12-hour period by the time it was reported by an unknown person.

 That person was later identified as Locke.